jefti558/cps209/README.md

-# cps209
+# CpS 209 Course Resources

-CpS 209 Course Resources
+This repository contains examples and other CpS 209 Course Resources